DLibatique/LATN102-S20/notes/14-relative.md

 - frātrēs patrem suum vidēre voluērunt; **quem** cum vidēre possent, laetī erant.
   - The brothers wanted to see their father. **(And)** when they were able to see **him**, they were happy.

 This **connecting relative** often, though not always, is used in a **cum** clause, and the **cum** is often postponed until after the connecting relative, as in the examples above.
+Note that the verbs in these examples are subjunctive because they are used in a **cum** clause to express the circumstances of the main verb; they are not subjunctive because of the relative pronoun.
+This is an important distinction to make once we consider in what circumstances a relative clause WOULD use a subjunctive verb, as in a relative clause of characteristic.

 ***

 ## Relative Clause of Characteristic

-All of the relative clauses that we've seen use indicative verbs because the clause is describing a definite antecedent.
+Most of the relative clauses that we've seen use indicative verbs because the clause is describing a definite antecedent.
 However, we can also use a **subjunctive verb** in the relative clause when the antecedent is **general, indefinite, interrogative, or negative**.
-This use of a relative clause with a subjunctive clause is called a **relative clause of characteristic**, because it defines a quality or characteristic of an antecedent that itself is general, indefinite, etc.
+This use of a relative clause with a subjunctive verb is called a **relative clause of characteristic**, because it defines a quality or characteristic of an antecedent that itself is general, indefinite, etc.

 In translation, we can sometimes use the auxiliary verb "would" to render the subjunctive, and the antecedent can sometimes be prefaced by "the sort of" or "the kind of".
 We also often have to supply words in our translation based on, e.g., the gender and number of pronouns or nouns to help the translation make sense.